Districts of Kazakhstan

-Atyrau Region features 400-m steep slopes and dazzling and perfectly round stones about 2 m in diameter.
+Atyrau District features 400-m steep slopes and dazzling and perfectly round stones about 2 m in diameter.
 This protected limestone plateau was once the bottom of a prehistoric ocean.
 The Caspian and Aral seas are its remains.
 Here the arid steppe meets the wetlands of the Ural River (Zhaik in Kazakh), which resemble the swamps of Florida.

 This is a paradise for waterfowl.
 Only air-cushioned watercrafts are permitted here.
 Flocks of swans, ducks and geese sweep over the heads of astonished travelers struck by their number.
-Atyrau is the administrative center of the region.
-The city and region have a long-established history.
+Atyrau is the administrative center of the district.
+The city and district have a long-established history.
 Their first records date back to the 3-4th centuries BC.
 The city chronicle started in 1640.
 The port on the Ural River founded by the Guriev brothers, Russian merchants, has grown to modern Atyrau, Kazakhstan's biggest oil and gas production center and a fast-growing investment center.
 This is a harsh land but generous and beautiful in its own way.

 Atyrau (former Guriev) is the port on Caspian Sea and the pier on the Ural river (former Guriev).
 Fishermen founded it as fishing settlement in the mouth of Ural in 1615.
 In 1992 it was renamed in Atyrau.
 At the beginning of XX century the fishing was the only branch of economy in the provincial yuezd town Guriev.